 - Scoping and configuration of business process makes the related analytics content available out of the box.

-- The insights are based on live data and it is ensured that each number can be immediately explained by navigating to the underlying business document.
+- Insights are based on live data and it is ensured that each number can be immediately explained by navigating to the underlying business document.

-- Within SAP Business ByDesign customers use an integrated approach to adapt and extend the business objects and processes.
-Every adaptation is made available via key user tools for analytical data sources, reports and KPIs
+- SAP Business ByDesign customers can use an integrated approach to adapt and extend the business objects and processes.
+Every adaptation is made available via key user tools for analytical data sources, reports, and KPIs.

 There is no further licensing for built-in analytics required.